renatoaguimaraes/poc-logs-and-traces/README.md

 ## The Challenger

-In a SOA ecosystem we need to have strong monitoring tools, in this challenge you will design a framework to centralize logs and traces.
+In a SOA ecosystem we need to have strong monitoring tools, the challenge is design a solution to centralize logs and traces.

 Logs contains information about events that happened in an application (errors, warnings and meaningful operational events).
 On another hand, a trace contains information about function and service calls (Service A called endpoint X in Service B successfully and it took T ms).